 Just ask any pro athlete how true that statement is.
 As a matter of fact, in most sports, athletes practice the fundamentals of their sport every day.
-They don’t take it for granted that just because they know conceptually how to do something, they can deliver when it counts – This is what allows them to deliver that winning free throw at the buzzer, kick the game winning field goal in overtime, or get that game winning hit in the bottom of the 9th inning.
+They don’t take it for granted that they can deliver when it counts because they know how to do something conceptually.
+This allows them to deliver that winning free throw at the buzzer, kick the game-winning field goal in overtime, or get that game-winning hit in the bottom of the 9th inning.

-Hey wait a minute could there be a correlation between the amount an athlete practices, their ability to perform in the game, and their income?
+Hey, wait a minute.
+Could there be a correlation between the amount of time an athlete practices, their ability to perform in the game, and their income?
 You bet there is!

 Listen To The Author Read This Post

 Duration: 3 minute, 34 seconds